jmackillop/Order-Book-Modelling/README.md

 https://people.maths.ox.ac.uk/porterm/papers/gould-qf-final.pdf
 where there are some good diagrams on the 3rd page.

-Or ask for a copy of my essay :)
+Or check out the explanation on my website at www.jmackillop.ml